SizableShrimp/EntityModelJson/README.md

 To convert existing models to the Entity Model JSON format, go to `File > Convert Project` and select `Java Entity Model JSON`.
 To export Entity Model JSON files from Blockbench, navigate to `File > Export > Export Java Entity Model JSON`.

+## Dumping vanilla & modded layer definitions
+Entity Model Json supports dumping existing layer definitions in code to JSON.
+These files will export to your running game directory in a folder named `layerexports`!
+See `/emj dump` or `/entitymodeljson dump` in game for more information.

 ## Declaring a mod dependency
 To add this mod as a dependency, first add this to your repositories block: